 All comp time, excess time, or non- fire overtime earned must be pre-approved by your supervisor and on the proper form.
 These forms must also be signed by the employee and supervisor and will be retained by the supervisor at the area level.
 Failure to obtain proper approval, can lead to disciplinary action.

 If you have questions on the timesheet contact the Payroll Coordinator at 385-285-8075.
-Examples of a submitted timesheet, hazard sheet and overtime approval form are listed under Administration in the Reference section on page 242 & page 243.
+An example of a hazard sheet is listed under Administration in the Reference section on page 253.

 WORKERS COMPENSATION FUND (WCF) CLAIM PROCESS